Ashes Cricket 2013

-Ashes Cricket 2013 is a cricket video game that was developed by Trickstar Games and published by 505 Games.
+Ashes Cricket 2013 was a cricket video game that was developed by Trickstar Games and published by 505 Games.
 The game was released on 22 November 2013 for Windows, exclusively via Steam, for a short period of time before it was removed from sale.
 Furthermore, on 28 November 2013 the publisher 505 Games formally announced that the game had been cancelled and that refunds were to be given to anyone who had purchased it on Steam.
-It has been regarded by critics as one of the worst video games of all time.

 Ashes 2013 featured the official licensed Australian and English cricket teams, as well as 14 unlicensed national teams.
 The Xbox 360, PlayStation 3, Wii U, and retail PC releases were all cancelled following the game's troubled development and brief launch on Steam.

 Features

-The game featured the complete 2013 Ashes cricket event series.
+The game featured the 2013 Ashes cricket event series.
 It also planned for an improved fielding editor with up to 60 fielding options.
 There was also a plan for a new-look batting system which allows for a larger variety of shots.
 Weather and pitch conditions would also affect bowling styles.
 Match commentary is provided by Mark Nicholas, David Lloyd and Michael Slater.

 Development

 Trickstar Games was developing a new gaming system built upon the beta version of Unity Engine to provide better gameplay in batting, bowling, and fielding.
 The game was originally to be released on June 21, 2013, however the release date was moved back to July 2013.
 With a release date still not specified, there were concerns that the game would not even make the revised July release.
-505 Games then confirmed the game was being further cancelled for a November 2013 release due to quality concerns, stating it is "simply not worthy of the Ashes name", despite the fact that the new release date missed the opening of the real-life Ashes series in Australia.
+505 Games then confirmed the game was being further delayed from a November 2013 release due to quality concerns, stating it is "simply not worthy of the Ashes name", despite the fact that the new release date missed the opening of the real-life Ashes series in Australia.

 In that time, Mike Fegan of Trickstar Games had promised regular updates.
 He started a weekly video diary on the official Ashes Cricket 2013 Facebook page, but the flow of updates dried up over time and information about the game ceased.

 The game was eventually released on Steam on 22 November 2013.